- Camping Games Aren't Just For Kids

 I did a couple videos on this topic but haven’t yet had a chance to post them.
 In the meantime let’s talk about what to look for in a pair of hiking shoes and hopefully I’ll get those videos added for you soon so you can see what I’m talking about.

-If you’re planning to do a little hiking on your next trip and you’re thinking you’ll just wear a pair of old tennis shoes I’d like to invite you to play a game of pin the tail on the naïve tourist. (wanna guess what part you get to play?)
+If you’re planning to do a little hiking on your next trip and you’re thinking you’ll just wear a pair of old tennis shoes.
+But ensure that they are a good fit before you put them on.
+If you have your doubts, get the perfect shoe stretchers for your feet and enlarge them.
+I’d like to invite you to play a game of pin the tail on the naïve tourist. (wanna guess what part you get to play?)

 Here’s the thing.
 Tennis shoes or running shoes aren’t built for trail conditions.
 They’re built for running on pavement.

 If you don’t believe me go for a 5 mile hike in tennis shoes and let me know how you feel when you get back.
 After a mile or two you’ll start to feel every pebble and twig you step on and by the time you get back your feet will be in pain and possibly blistered.